Bacterial infections in sinuses of cystic fibrosis patients share surprising similarities

-Category: Environment Hits: 0A dogma-challenging discovery reveals that highly adapted bacterial communities in the sinuses of people with cystic fibrosis become more fragmented and experience mutations that erode their genomes.
+Category: Environment Hits: 11A dogma-challenging discovery reveals that highly adapted bacterial communities in the sinuses of people with cystic fibrosis become more fragmented and experience mutations that erode their genomes.
 So rather than targeting red herring mutations, researchers suggest paying attention to patterns of genomic adaptation versus erosion, which might better indicate a viable path towards the more effective therapeutics for cystic fibrosis.

 Read more https://www.sciencedaily.com/releases/2021/10/211019120117.htm